Supreme Court will rule on ban on rapid-fire gun bump stocks, used in the Las Vegas mass shooting

 A shooter must maintain constant forward pressure on the weapon with the non-shooting hand and constant pressure on the trigger with the trigger finger, according to court records.

-The full U.S. 5th Circuit Court of Appeals ruled 13-3 in January that Congress would have to change federal law to ban bump stocks.
+The full U.S. 5th Circuit ruled 13-3 in January that Congress would have to change federal law to ban bump stocks.

 “The definition of ‘machinegun’ as set forth in the National Firearms Act and Gun Control Act does not apply to bump stocks,” Judge Jennifer Walker Elrod wrote for the 5th Circuit.